This article will help you:

 User property clauses

-When you include the ...had Property condition in a cohort, you're looking not at events, but at user properties.
+When you include a user property condition in a cohort, you're looking not at events, but at user properties.
 You're telling Amplitude that all users who had a specific value for a specific user property at a certain point in time should be included in your cohort.
-Properties and events are different things, and for that reason, the available options for the ...had Property condition are different:
+Properties and events are different things, and for that reason, the available options for the user property condition are different:

-- Most recently: This will select only users whose most recent value for the user property you're interested in matches the value you've specified.
+Most recently: This will select only users whose most recent value for the user property you're interested in matches the value you've specified.
+This value will be drawn from a user's most recent active event.
 This is useful if you have a user property where the values change frequently, but you want the cohort to look at the most recent value only.
 For example, you might want to only include users whose push notifications are enabled, since most new users (those in their first 30 days) will have them disabled at first.

 NOTE: For numerical property values, Amplitude interprets a missing value as 0.